16.05, 17.05, 21 — 23.05.2024

 Having been away from performing for about four and a half years due to graduate school, the impact of COVID-19, and the tumultuous events in the world, Threshold emerges as an ode to rediscovering my bodily presence.
 Overwhelmed by the accumulation of varied routines, rhythms, postures, and vulnerabilities, I find solace in the realms of movement, slowness, breath, and silence –a means to transcend the confines and constraints of academic life.
 It is a paradoxical journey for me, as I recognise that movement itself entails a displacement of the body.
 Thus, in my return to corporeal awareness, I embark on a dual displacement –to arrive or not at a space of articulation.
 This process mirrors the transformation experienced by end-of-life automobiles upon reaching a mechanic’s workshop in Ghana –they undergo mechanical surgery and are disassembled and reassembled and given layered memories, fragility, vitality, and functionality.
 The end-of- life automobiles convey memories through time and space and highlight the uneven process of decay when they hit the roads in Ghana.

-Kwame Boafo, April 2024
+- Kwame Boafo, April 2024

-Presentation: Kunstenfestivaldesarts, Institut Marguerite Massaert
+Presentation: Kunstenfestivaldesarts, Institut Marguerite Massart

-Choreography and performance: Kwame Boafo | Art installation and set design: Percy Nii Nortey in collaboration with students from Institut Marguerite Massaert: Ali Iedo, Moâad Bouihrouchane, Mamadoudian Diallo, Mohammed Khlifa, Ilyas Jadi Moussa, Darlinshy Biala, Moise Engendo, Hatem Ben Alaya, Mariam Ouadrhiri, Haythem Marhfour, Nadir Senhaji, Daoud Hammas Driss, Hamza Sehimi, Jean Dierickx, Mohamed-Amin Derraz El Kabir | Sound artist: Hakeem Adam | Dramaturge: Yasen Vasilev
+Choreography and performance: Kwame Boafo | Art installation and set design: Percy Nii Nortey in collaboration with students from Institut Marguerite Massart: Ali Iedo, Moâad Bouihrouchane, Mamadoudian Diallo, Mohammed Khlifa, Ilyas Jadi Moussa, Darlinshy Biala, Moise Engendo, Hatem Ben Alaya, Mariam Ouadrhiri, Haythem Marhfour, Nadir Senhaji, Daoud Hammas Driss, Hamza Sehimi, Jean Dierickx, Mohamed-Amin Derraz El Kabir | Sound artist: Hakeem Adam | Dramaturge: Yasen Vasilev

 Commissioned and produced by Kunstenfestivaldesarts